Frequently Asked Questions

 Can I bring my children?

 Children are always welcome.
 For their own safety and in order to maintain the proper atmosphere for prayer and study, they must be supervised at all times.
-There is a playroom that can help keep them occupied.

 What kind of meal service do you offer?